+PROXY STATEMENT

-PROXY STATEMENT For the Annual Meeting of Stockholders to be held on May 19, 2022
+For the Annual Meeting of Stockholders to be held on May 18, 2023

 This Proxy Statement is furnished in connection with the solicitation by the Board of Directors ("Board") of the Federal Agricultural Mortgage Corporation ("Farmer Mac") of proxies from the holders of Farmer Mac's Class A Voting Common Stock and Class B Voting Common Stock (together, "Voting Common Stock").
 Farmer Mac is not soliciting proxies from the holders of its Class C Non-Voting Common Stock.
-The proxies will be voted at Farmer Mac's 2022 Annual Meeting of Stockholders ("Meeting"), to be held on Thursday, May 19, 2022, at 8:00 a.m. local time at The Town Hall, 1999 K Street, N.W., First Floor, Washington, D.C.
+The proxies will be voted at Farmer Mac's 2023 Annual Meeting of Stockholders ("Meeting"), to be held on Thursday, May 18, 2023, at 8:00 a.m. local time in Farmer Mac's Boardroom, 1999 K Street, N.W., Fourth Floor, Washington, D.C.
 20006, and at any adjournment or postponement of the Meeting.
-The Notice of Annual Meeting, this Proxy Statement, and the enclosed proxy card are being mailed to holders of Voting Common Stock on or about April 21, 2022.
+The Notice of Annual Meeting, this Proxy Statement, and the enclosed proxy card are being mailed to holders of Voting Common Stock on or about April 14, 2023.
 In this Proxy Statement, "we," "us," and "our" refer to Farmer Mac except as the context otherwise requires or as otherwise noted.

-At the Meeting, Farmer Mac's Board will present for a vote the election of ten members to the Board (Proposal 1) and the ratification of the appointment of PricewaterhouseCoopers LLP as Farmer Mac's independent auditor for fiscal year 2022 (Proposal 2).
-The Board will also present for a vote the approval, on an advisory basis, of the compensation of Farmer Mac's named executive officers disclosed in this Proxy Statement (Proposal 3).
+At the Meeting, Farmer Mac's Board will present for a vote the election of ten members to the Board (Proposal 1) and the ratification of the appointment of PricewaterhouseCoopers LLP as Farmer Mac's independent auditor for fiscal year 2023 (Proposal 2).
+The Board will also present for a vote the approval, on an advisory basis, of the compensation of Farmer Mac's named executive officers disclosed in this Proxy Statement (Proposal 3) and of the frequency of future advisory votes on the compensation of Farmer Mac's named executive officers (Proposal 4).
 The Board is not aware of any other matter to be presented for a vote at the Meeting.

-Important Notice Regarding the Availability of Proxy Materials for Farmer Mac's Annual Meeting of Stockholders to be held on May 19, 2022: the Proxy Statement, sample proxy cards, and Farmer Mac's 2021 Annual Report are available at www.farmermac.com/investors/financial-information/.
+Important Notice Regarding the Availability of Proxy Materials for Farmer Mac's Annual Meeting of Stockholders to be held on May 18, 2023: the Proxy Statement, sample proxy cards, and Farmer Mac's 2022 Annual Report are available at www.farmermac.com/investors/financial-information/.